By Sharon Grace

 - Hatcheries are not able to compensate for dam impacts to wild salmon.
 Instead, hatchery fish compete with wild salmon and impair genetic diversity in both wild and hatchery fish.

 - The design of the dams causes hydraulic action that creates eddies strong enough to trap smolts migrating down river.
 This makes them easy prey for predators.
 Bounties are now paid of $5 to $8 per pike minnow in an attempt to diminish this natural predator that thrives in the slow moving water created by the dams.
 In 2010 one angler made $81,000 in bounties from fishing out pike minnows in the reservoirs.
-The average bounty earned by the top angler over the last several years is $70,000.
+The bounty earned by the top angler over the last several years averages $70,000.

 - Severe reductions in commercial and sport fishing have not stopped the salmon and steelhead decline.

 - The federal agencies have spent hundreds of millions of taxpayer dollars to improve fish passage through, over and around the dams.
 None of this has worked to recover salmon and steelhead runs on the Snake River.
 Spending hundreds of millions of dollars more to mitigate the dams’ impact on salmon is a waste of taxpayer dollars.